 In November we travelled to Cambridge for the day where we had a few free hours to enjoy the city’s delights before going to the Arts Theatre to see another new comedy “The Nightingales” by William Gaminara.
 One of the UK’s best-loved stars Ruth Jones, made a rare stage appearance playing the character Maggie who enters the lives of a local a cappella group who meet to rehearse every week and once she does, everything changes….

 December saw a trip to the Natural History Museum where, in a custom-built theatre inside the museum, we watched another new play “The Wider Earth”, about the adventure that the young Charles Darwin goes on to the far side of the world when he discovers his theory.

-The new year starts with a visit to the Sainsbury Centre for Visual Arts to see the exhibition "Elisabeth Frink: Humans and other animls" on Saturday 19th January.
-The morning will be spent at the exhibition, and the rest of the day will be free for people to enjoy Norwich city centre.
+The new year started with a visit to the Sainsbury Centre for Visual Arts to see the exhibition "Elisabeth Frink: Humans and other animals" in January.

 So if you are interested in cultural experiences of this type and wish to be kept informed of upcoming events, please contact me at firstname.lastname@example.org Caroline Farrall